Clemapfel/Mousetrap.jl/docs/src/manual/05_event_handling.md

 ### Differentiating Mouse Buttons

-`ClickEventController` is one of a few event controllers that inherit from \a{SingleClickGesture}. \link mousetrap::SingleClickGesture This interface\endlink provides functionality that lets us distinguish between different mouse buttons.
-Mousetrap supports up to 9 different mouse buttons, identified by `mousetrap::ButtonID`:
+`ClickEventController` is one of a few event controllers that are also a subytpe of from [`SingleClickGesture`](@ref).
+This interface provides functionality that lets us distinguish between different mouse buttons.
+Mousetrap supports up to 9 different mouse buttons, identified by the enum [`ButtonID`](@ref):

 + ButtonID::BUTTON_01 is usually the left mouse button (or a touchpad tap)
 + ButtonID::BUTTON_02 is usually the right mouse button